 (20) High-wage transportation or related costs for shipping may be included in a producer's LVC calculation, if not included in the amount for high-wage materials.
 Alternatively, a producer may aggregate such costs within the territories of one or more of the USMCA countries.
 Based on this aggregate amount, the producer may attribute an amount for transportation or related costs for shipping for purposes of the LVC calculation.
-Transportation or related costs for shipping incurred in transporting a material from outside the territories of the USMCA country are not included in this calculation.
+Transportation or related costs for shipping incurred in transporting a material from outside the territories of the USMCA countries to the territory of a USMCA country are not included in this calculation.